NicolasEstefan/pdf-to-speech-backend/README.md

 ## Description

 This is the backend for PDF2Speech, a system that turns PDF documents into audiobooks.
-It was built to apply and deepen knowledge of NestJS and React + Redux (see the [frontend repo](https://github.com/NicolasEstefan/pdf-to-speech-frontend)), and along the way to get hands-on experience with Google Cloud services: OAuth Consent Screen, Text-to-Speech API, and Cloud Storage.

 ## Features